Chieze-Franklin/bizdom/README.md

 ## Rules

-Rules are functions that resolve to boolean values and are executed before certain repository operations.
+Rules are functions that resolve to boolean values and are executed before repository operations.
 A resolved value of `false` means the rule is violated, and the repository operation should not continue.

 Rules can be attached to a specific service or to the domain object, in which case they are available to every service